GBCF-Bioinformatics-ND/ND_ICG_FA2025/README.md

   - **Repo**: <https://datacarpentry.github.io/wrangling-genomics/index.html>
   - **Data**: <https://www.pnas.org/doi/10.1073/pnas.0803151105> Blount et al. 2008: Historical contingency and the evolution of a key innovation in an experimental population of Escherichia coli.

-### Fell Free to contact me or TAs if you have any questions.
+### Feel Free to contact me or TAs if you have any questions.

 - Instructor: Dr. Bharat Mishra bmishra2@nd.edu; 3028C McCourtney Hall East.
 - Co-Instructor and TA 1: Elizabeth Brooks ebrooks5@nd.edu